react-templates-by-amar/tailwind-redux/README.md

 ### State Management

-Zustand stores are located in the `src/store` directory.
-The template includes a basic counter store as an example.
+Redux store and slices are located in the `src/store` directory.
+The template follows the Redux Toolkit pattern with a structured approach:

+- `store/store.ts` - Main Redux store configuration
+- `store/hooks.ts` - Typed hooks for Redux (useAppDispatch, useAppSelector)
+- `store/slices/` - Individual feature slices

+The template includes a basic counter slice as an example of Redux Toolkit usage.

 ## Available Scripts